getfem/getfem/doc/sphinx/source/project/libdesc_cont.rst

 State
 ^^^^^

-Have already generic and advanced fonctionalities.
+Have already generic and advanced functionalities.

 Perspectives
 ^^^^^^^^^^^^